MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

    :::image type="content" source="media/monitor-hci-single/tool-errors.png" alt-text="Command prompt showing tool errors" lightbox="media/monitor-hci-single/tool-errors.png":::

-   The cause is that the local time is different than Azure time, and the workspace key could not be validated due to the mismatch.
+   The cause is that the local time is different than Azure time, and the workspace key couldn't be validated due to the mismatch.

    :::image type="content" source="media/monitor-hci-single/tool-errors-prompt.png" alt-text="Move to next error" lightbox="media/monitor-hci-single/tool-errors-prompt.png":::